Starting a Foundation

 - Example of a Thriving Charitable Foundation

-- 9 Tips to Starting a Foundation and Fulfilling your Ultra-High Net Worth Retirement Goal of a Family Legacy and Impact
+- 9 Tips to Starting a Foundation and Fulfilling Your Ultra-High Net Worth Retirement Goal of a Family Legacy and Impact

-- 5 Ways How to Start a Nonprofit Organization With No Money
+- 5 Ways How to Start a Nonprofit Organization with No Money

 - The Council on Foundations